davidarchanjo/spring-certified-developer-study-guide/README.md

 ### CORE CONCEPTS
 * **Cross-Cutting Concerns** - are common functions that span on multiple points of an application, such as logging, transaction management, data validation, etc;

-* **Join Point** - is any point during the execution of a program, such as the execution of a method, the handling of an exception or a field access.
+* **Join Point** - is any point during the execution of a program, such as a method execution, an exception handling or a field access.
 In Spring AOP, a join point always represents a method execution;

 * **Advice** - is an action(s) taken by an **Aspect** at a particular **Join Point**;